NEMS Linux uses SSL (aka https) connections to secure your connection and the data you transmit and receive to and from your NEMS server.

 When you first deploy NEMS, a “default” certificate is included to help you get up and running.
 However, since this certificate is publicly available in the NEMS source code and img download, it is only used for your initial connection.

-It can be a bit of a pain for novice users to setup SSL certificates, so like many other things with NEMS, I set out to make it easier, and wrote code to do so.
+It can be a bit of a pain for novice users to setup SSL certificates, so like many other things with NEMS, I set out to make it easier.

 Your browser will warn you that the site is untrusted the first time you connect.
 It will also provide an “Advanced” option where you can “Add Exception”.